LESSON 2: honey come here, they’re about to say their first words!

 jan jan person, human Cantonese: jan⁴ man, human

-ike ike bad, complex Finnish: ilkeä
+ike ike bad, complex Finnish: ilkeä bad

-moku moku eat, food Japanese: もぐもぐ mogumogu
+moku moku eat, food Japanese: もぐもぐ mogumogu *munch munch munch*

-ni ni this, that Cantonese: ni¹
+ni ni this, that Cantonese: ni¹ this

 GRAMMAR LESSON - basic sentences and interjections

-you only need to know two things:
+you only need to know four things:

 2. if the subject is just mi mi or just sina sina, then li li is omitted.

-3. there are three interjections so far: toki! toki! means “hello!” or “hi!”, pona! pona! means “good!” or “thank you!”, and [WORD] pona!, e.g. moku pona! moku-pona! means “enjoy [WORD]ing!” or “enjoy your [WORD]!” e.g. moku pona! means “bon appétit!”
+3. there are three interjections so far: toki! toki! means “hello!” or “hi!”, pona! pona! means “good!” or “thank you!”, and [WORD] pona!, e.g. moku pona! moku-pona! means “enjoy [WORD]ing!” or “enjoy your [WORD]!” e.g. moku pona! means “bon appétit !” (there is a space before the exclamation mark because French just does that)

 examples: